emilkowalski/vaul/README.md

 `direction`: Direction of the drawer.
 Can be `top` or `bottom`, `left`, `right`.
 Defaults to `bottom`.

 `preventScrollRestoration`: When `true` it prevents scroll restoration when the drawer is closed after a navigation happens inside of it.
 Defaults to `true`.

+`[data-vaul-no-drag]`: When interacting with an elemenet with this data attribute, the drawer won't be dragged.

 ### Trigger